telerik/reporting-docs/report-items/graph/chart-types/bar.md

 1. The LineTotal value is large, so let's change the barSeries `Data > X` [Expression]({%slug telerikreporting/designing-reports/connecting-to-data/expressions/overview%}) that is currently _=Sum(Fields.LineTotal)_ to `=ISNULL(Sum(Fields.LineTotal), 0) / 1000.0`.
 Note that we included also a Null check, so that the Null values to be replaced with 0 (zero).

+You may find the report created following the above steps in our GitHub samples repository - [BarChart.trdp](https://github.com/telerik/reporting-samples/blob/master/graph-samples/BarChart.trdp).

 ## Creating Bar Charts Manually

 ### 1. Add the Graph